FC Basel

 Fussball Club Basel 1893, widely known as FC Basel, FCB, or just Basel, is a Swiss professional football club based in Basel, in the Canton of Basel-Stadt.
 Formed in 1893, the club has been Swiss national champions 21 times, Swiss Cup winners 14 times, and Swiss League Cup winners once.

 Basel competed in UEFA competitions for 25 consecutive seasons between 1999–2000 and 2023–2024.
-They have qualified for the group stage of the Champions League more times than any other Swiss club – a total of seven times – and are the only Swiss club to have ever qualified to the said phase directly.
-In 2021, they set the new record for a Swiss team with the most successful international group stage campaign by reaching 14 points in their Europa Conference League group.
+They have qualified for the group stage of the Champions League more times than any other Swiss club.
+They are the only Swiss club to have qualified to this phase directly.
 Since 2001, the club has played its home games at St. Jakob-Park, built on the site of their previous home, St. Jakob Stadium.
 Their home colours are red and blue, leading to a nickname of RotBlau.